smaegol/laccases/index.md

 Upload amino acid translations of found ORFs (name the query by dataset name and provide e-mail address for analysis reporting)

 Download results (Domain hits, Full), open in LibreOffice Calc as tab-seperated file and search for hits from [cupredoxin superfamily](https://www.ncbi.nlm.nih.gov/Structure/cdd/cddsrv.cgi?uid=cl19115).
-Identify ids of ORFs containing domains of interest and visualize full results (come back to browser, **‘Browse results’**, pick appropriate identifier and **‘Show selected queries’** in **‘full results’** view).
+Identify ids of ORFs containing domains of interest and visualize full results (come back to browser, **‘Browse results’**, pick the appropriate identifier and **‘Show selected queries’** in **‘full results’** view).

 Verify that identified ORF contains 2-3 domains and copper binding amino acid patterns in two different domains: